 Bounces have associated with them both a bounce notification and a bounce category provided by the inbox provider that contain information on why the email bounced.
 These reasons can range from bad-mailbox, indicating that the email address does not exist, to spam-related, indicating that the recipient email provider feels that the message is spam due to either its content or the reputation of the IP or domain sending it.

-When an email is sent from Mixpanel and it bounces, a "Message Bounced" Event will be sent to your project and a "Bounce Category" user property will be automatically set on the user's profile.
+When an email is sent from Mixpanel and it bounces, a "Message Bounced" Event will be sent to your project and a "Bounce Category" user profile property will be automatically set on the user's profile.

 There are generally two types of bounces, hard and soft.
 Soft bounces are emails that are rejected for temporary delivery reasons such as a sending rate limit has been reached, while hard bounces indicate that one should never try to send to that email again for reasons such as the email address being incorrect.

 This is a permanent delivery issue.
 Mixpanel will exclude profiles with these Bounce Category properties from future emails.